AdobeDocs/marketo.en/help/guides/index.md

 ---

-# Overview of this sample page
+# Overview of this Marketo sample page

 The SSE-CD project is about building how knowledge is created, shared and maintained with customers.
 Think of it as _*social co-creation*_ of content.